How To Keep Your Tent Cool In Hot Weather

 6. Use A Portable Fan Or AC

 It’s not crazy!
 Many people go with their own battery-operated portable fans or air conditioners.
-These equipment can immediately cool down your tent.
-However, you could also use a small and lightweight box fan because it usually becomes difficult to backpack an air conditioner or large size fan.
+This equipment can immediately cool down your tent.
+However, you could also use a small and lightweight box fan because it usually becomes difficult to backpack an air conditioner or large-size fan.

 7. Stay Hydrated